 The report has revealed today that scientists from the Massachusetts Institute of Technology (MIT) and Caltech have developed a highly detailed 3D atlas of areas of the Pacific Ocean that contain very little oxygen, named such zones oxygen-hungry zones (ODZ).

-The Massachusetts Institute of Technology news reported that in the tropical Pacific Ocean, the maps depict the volume, depth, and extent of two oxygen-depleted bodies of water.
+The Massachusetts Institute of Technology news reported that the maps depict the volume, depth, and extent of two oxygen-depleted bodies of water in the tropical Pacific Ocean.
 The study drew on data that had been gathered for more than four decades.

 The data was then placed via a computer program, which allowed scientists to produce maps of oxygen deprivation zones at various depths.